The Monster & Bear guide to pre-production

 Actors can work with a production house as independents or represented by a talent agency.
-It is the production company’s job to ensure that all necessary paperwork is filled out by the talent, to ensure that their image can be used by the client as per a supplied brief or direction from the client.
+It is the film and video production company’s job to ensure that all necessary paperwork is filled out by the talent, to ensure that their image can be used by the client as per a supplied brief or direction from the client.

 When actors work through an agency, a production house deals almost solely with that agency to negotiate a fee for that talent for the purposes and platforms required.
 It’s important to note that while there are no hard and fast rules as to the fees a working actor should be paid, there are some things to consider here: